Tinkoff/mbclient/README.md

 # Message Broker Client/Server

-The MB client creates an abstraction over the interservice interaction on top of RabbitMQ.
+The MB client creates an abstraction over the inter-service interaction on top of RabbitMQ.
 The library defines a common interface for messages and provides ways to send and subscribe to them.
-The client supports automatic reconnections to RabbitMQ and support for the Rabbit cluster.
+The client supports automatic re-connections to RabbitMQ and support for the Rabbit cluster.

 The mechanism is quite simple and currently supports 2 simple operation modes (sending directly to the queue, sending to topic exchange)

-When a client is created, a durable topic exchange ("dispatcher" by default) is automatically created, and a service queue (with the name that was passed as serviceName during initialization).
+When a client created, a durable topic exchange ("dispatcher" by default) is automatically created, and a service queue (with the name that was passed as serviceName during initialization).

-When sending a message indicating the recipients, the message is sent to their queue directly.
-Otherwise, the message is sent via routingKey "{serviceName}. {Action}" to the dispatcher exchange.
+When sending a message indicating the recipients, the message sent to their queue directly.
+Otherwise, the message sent via routingKey "{serviceName}. {Action}" to the dispatcher exchange.

 # Examples